wadewilliams/wadewilliams/README.md

   - _Expect a reply within one week._
 - **Slack**: I'm on Slack nearly all waking hours.
   - _Expect a reply within 20 minutes_.
   - Unless it's a private conversation, _don't DM me, please_.
+There's a public channel for that.
   - If you have direct feedback for me, _**please** DM me, please_: "can we talk?" and I will zoom you in ASAP.
 - **SMS/Phone**: If you couldn't raise me on Slack, it's unlikely that phone will work better.
 I do not answer calls from unknown numbers, and my phone is always on silent.
   - _Expect a reply time between 8 - ∞ hours if I don't have your number_